 The achievements of the Avery-MacLeod-McCarty experiment quickly spread out into the scientific community and it was proven right just as fast.
 However, only very few scientists would accept the thought that genetics were to be applied to bacteria, but as Joshua Lederberg, himself an American molecular biologist suggested, the three scientists paved the early way for molecular genetics.
 The experiment opened up new possibilities and research fields for following biologists.
 Avery was awarded the Copley Medal for his bacterial transformations, but neglected by many scientists and organizations for his work.

-At yovisto, you may enjoy the TED talk ‘Discovering bacteria‘ by Dr. Bonnie Bassler explaining how bacteria “talk” to each other, using a chemical language that lets them coordinate defense and mount attacks.
+At yovisto academic video search, you may enjoy the TED talk ‘Discovering bacteria‘ by Dr. Bonnie Bassler explaining how bacteria “talk” to each other, using a chemical language that lets them coordinate defense and mount attacks.

 References and Further Reading: